elenamanole1/flexi-grid/README.md

   }
 ]
 ```
-Keep in mind that providing values for a given column is option, that column will be populated with  `--` if nothing is specified.
+Keep in mind that providing values for a given column is optional, that column will be populated with  `--` if nothing is specified.

 ## Component functionalities